 Medication and your sex drive

 After a stroke, your doctor may prescribe pills to lower blood pressure or antidepressants.
 These medications can affect your urge or ability to have sex.
-Never stop taking a medication without consulting your doctor first.
+Never stop taking your medication without consulting your doctor first.

 Talk to your doctor about how the medication is affecting you.